 Visits are by appointment only and will be restricted to a maximum of 2 persons at a time.
 Please use the contact section of the website to request an appointment.

 Regrettably, due to the layout of the building, it is not possible to offer level access to the library for wheelchairs.
 Please contact us to discuss your requirements.

 The entire Heritage Library Collection has now been catalogued and is available to search online.
 The catalogue is being hosted as part of the University of the Highland and Islands library.
-Simply click this link, and choose ‘Iona Abbey Heritage Collection’ from the drop down menu in order to search the records.
+Simply click this link, and choose the tick box next to ‘Iona Abbey Library’ in order to search the records.
 A physical catalogue is also available in the library for patrons to use.

 From the sixth century Columba’s great Scriptorium produced illuminated manuscripts and gathered precious books into Iona’s first library.
 Around the year 1200 Ranald, Lord of the Isles, transformed the Columban monastery to a Benedictine Abbey and the monks’ library, above the Chapter House, continued the tradition of learning and scholarly activity on Iona.
 Following the Reformation the Abbey buildings fell into desuetude and eventual ruin, despite the desire of Charles I to make the Abbey the diocesan Cathedral of the Isles.
 On a visit to Iona in 1773 Samuel Johnson famously observed:

 In 1899 the eighth Duke of Argyll established the Iona Cathedral Trust, making over the ownership of the ruined Abbey buildings to the Trust in the hope that, in time, the ancient heritage might be restored.
 By 1905 the trustees had re-roofed and restored the chancel area and services were held there again; by 1913 the nave was restored and the whole Abbey Church used again for worship.